 What are Hilton Points Worth

 As of today, Hilton has an award structure where you pay more for a free hotel night during a peak time of the year vs. off-peak time.
 However, Hilton is changing their program and eventually will be doing away with their award chart.
 You can learn more about the changes here.
-As of today, these 75,000 points from the sign up bonus can get you anywhere from 15 nights at a low level category to 1 free night at a high level category.
-And a few hotels during peak times will require even more then what the sign up bonus will give you.
+As of today, these 75,000 points from the welcome bonus can get you anywhere from 15 nights at a low level category to 1 free night at a high level category.
+And a few hotels during peak times will require even more then what the welcome bonus will give you.
 You can use this tool to find out exactly how many points a specific hotel will require during every month of the year.
 Remember, since this card gives you automatic status, you’ll receive your 5th night free when using points for your stay.